 EXT-X-PRELOAD-HINT, enabling them to treat the playlist with the traditional HLS and load segments at a higher latency.

 The new and improved HLS has a latency of about 3 seconds or less.
 The only reasonable competition for this protocol is LL-DASH.
 But Apple does not support DASH on all of its devices.
 This makes LL-HLS the only low latency live streaming protocol that has wide client-side support including Apple devices.

 One of the main advantages of using LL-HLS is its backward compatibility with legacy HLS players.
 The players that don’t support this variant may fall back to standard HLS and still, work with higher latency.
 Since this protocol required players to start loading unfinished media segments instead of waiting until they become fully available, the changes in the spec made it difficult to adapt it quickly for all players.

 It took a while for most non-Apple devices to start supporting LL-HLS.
 Now, it is widely supported across almost all platforms with relatively newer versions of players.
 Even though some of them have been planning the support for the protocol since its inception, most of them are new and are improving their compatibility at the moment.

 Here are some popular players from different platforms that support LL-HLS in its entirety:

-Here, we compare three protocols LL-HLS, LL-DASH and WebRTC on six parameters: compatibility, delivery method, support for ABR, security, latency, best use case.
+Here, we compare three protocols LL-HLS, LL-DASH, and WebRTC on six parameters: compatibility, delivery method, support for ABR, security, latency, and best use case.